nivekxyz/dotlnx/README.md

 sudo systemctl enable --now dotlnx.service
 ```

 The service runs as root, watches `/Applications` and all users’ `~/Applications` (e.g. `/home/*/Applications`, `/root/Applications`), and runs a full sync on any change.
-End users only add/remove `.lnx` bundles and launch apps from the menu.
+End users only add/remove `.lnx` bundles and launch apps from the menu; the dotlnx command is available if they need to run sync, validate, or other subcommands.

 ## Bundle format (.lnx)